anaserrasilva/MajorityRuleAndTreeIslands/README.md

 - Data: contains the datamatrix and PAUP* and MrBayes blocks used to run the phylogenetic analyses

-- PardoIslands.zip: contains the Nexus formatted treefiles containing the TBR/SPR/NNI islands of most parsimonious trees yielded by [Pardo et al.](https://pubmed.ncbi.nlm.nih.gov/28630337/)'s (2017) datamatrix, and the strict and majority-rule consensus of all trees
+- PardoPars_Islands.zip: contains the Nexus formatted treefiles containing the TBR/SPR/NNI islands of most parsimonious trees yielded by [Pardo et al.](https://pubmed.ncbi.nlm.nih.gov/28630337/)'s (2017) datamatrix, and the strict and majority-rule consensus of all trees
   - FirstIsland.tre has 18 trees
   - SecondIsland.tre has 72 trees
   - ThirdIsland.tre has 90 trees